Credit Score

 The good news?
 All these can be fixed and avoided moving forward.

-7 Ways to Increase CIBIL Score from 600 to 750
+How to Increase CIBIL Score from 600 to 750: 7 Solutions

-1. Make Timely Repayment
+1. Make Timely Repayments

-2. Reduce Credit Utilisation Ratio Low
+2. Reduce Credit Utilisation Ratio

-For example: If your credit card limit is ₹1,00,000, try not to exceed ₹30,000 in usage in a billing cycle.
+For example, if your credit card limit is ₹1,00,000, try not to exceed ₹30,000 in usage in a billing cycle.

 3. Maintain a Healthy Credit Mix